mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 191 - Misplaced Responsibility/readme.md

     and circumference ${2 * Number.pi() * radius}.`);
   }
 }
-// PI's definition is Number's responsibility
+// PI's definition is RealConstants (or Number)'s responsibility

 ```